 I'm no cook, so it's taken me a long time to adjust to a clean diet.
 And I mean a loooong time.
 Full disclosure, I'm still working on it.
-As a former vegetarian, I never learned how to cook meat and it doesn't come easy to me.
-Also, due to my chronic fatigue, I don't typically have the energy to cook from scratch using only whole foods.
+Like most people, I don't typically have the energy to cook from scratch using only whole foods.
 Again, working on it.
-I know it is important and I will get there eventually, but in the meantime I try to get my nutrients in the simplest manner possible.
+I know it's important and I will get there eventually, but in the meantime I try to get my nutrients in the simplest way possible.

 Over time I developed my go-to smoothie that I make every morning.
 I start my day on a nutritional high note to ensure I get greens, healthy fats, and antioxidants daily.
 Plus it tastes delicious

 This recipe can be made Paleo/AIP if you omit the kefir.
 I add it, because Lyme disease patients can benefit from probiotics to offset the antibiotics.
 It can be made vegan if you also omit the collagen.
 The collagen helps me make up for eating a very limited amount of meat.